bobrien-pursuit/Inventory-Web-Application-Project/README.md

 ## Submission
-Once you completed, convert to a github pages and submit the link to your project.
+Once you completed, convert to a github pages.
+Place a link to your project in the README of your project and submit your repo link.